DrDijkstra/monstar-gallary/README.md

 #  Features

 There are some few features in this app.
-These are
+These are given below:
 - Inifinity Scrolling
 - Waterfall Grid
 - Detailed Photo View